Teoscar Hernández Player Props: Mariners vs. Nationals

-The Seattle Mariners, including Teoscar Hernandez and his .550 slugging percentage over his past 10 games, take on starting pitcher Trevor Williams and the Washington Nationals at T-Mobile Park, Monday at 9:40 PM ET.
+On Tuesday, Teoscar Hernandez (.538 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners play the Washington Nationals, whose starting pitcher will be Jake Irvin.
+First pitch is at 9:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Orioles.
+In his last game he had a one-hit performance (1-for-3) against the Nationals.

 Teoscar Hernández Game Info & Props vs. the Nationals